Welcome to today's edition of the Rush 24-7 podcast.

 What?

-Don't go to the contempt.
+Don't go to the contempt?

 That's right.

-Like you say you do, you're just not supposed to do that at all.
+You're just not supposed to do that at all.

-Here's Dingy Harry in uh 2007, March.
+Here's Dingy Harry in 2007, March.

 There was an all-out effort by the Democrat Party to get rid of Alberto Gonzalez.

-Should be fired, should resign.
+Should resign.

 It's so eye-opening for people.

-How is a parent supposed to teach uh child responsibility when the leaders of our nation don't accept any responsibility for anything they do?
+How is a parent supposed to teach child responsibility when the leaders of our nation don't accept any responsibility for anything they do?

 How is a young child to learn when the leaders of our nation blame everything on racism?

-Holder went there yesterday, Obama does it.
+Obama does it.

-Often it's too much to count.
+I don't know how often it's too much to count.

-The media, the Democrat Party, virtually every word uttered about Obama, if it's not in high praise is labeled racism.
+The media, the Democrat Party, virtually every word uttered about Obama, if it's not in high praise, is labeled racism.

 It's labeled bigotry.